olgagraf/anomaly-segmentation-and-detection/README.md

 ![tile_visualization](figures/output.png)

-**Figure** above shows an example tile visualization.
+**Figure** above shows an example of per-tile visualization.
 The ground-truth overlay reflects partial annotation: unannotated pixels appear in black.
 In the prediction, yellow indicates detected OOD pixels.
 The Maha+ score heatmap shows a notably lower (more negative) score in the OOD region compared to the surrounding ID tissue.

 ------